We Just Fixed a Vulnerability Affecting Our Windows Client

 The moment we found out, we quickly fixed the issue.

 The Vulnerability Wasn’t in the Client Itself

 Instead, there was a problem with a file in the installation package.
-Basically, a corrupt DLL file was placed in the installer folder, and the file could have been triggered whenever the installer started up.
+Basically, it was a DLL hijacking vulnerability that could allow a potential attacker to load with high privileges a DLL file placed in the same folder with the Installer.

 That means the code found in that corrupt DLL could have been executed at the exact same time when you ran the installer.

 The emphasis is on “could have,” as it’s not guaranteed the corrupted code would have been triggered exactly every single time the installer would have been started up.

 If you already have the CactusVPN Windows app, you don’t need to do anything since you are not at any risk.
 Like we just said, this was a vulnerability that was only an issue during the installation process.